AGTester/Registration-Automation-Testing__phptravels.net/README.md

 2. Find bugs and reporting it to console and screenshots.
 3. Check request response in console.
 4. We can track our test process visually in chrome.
 i.
-Read every live step in console by EventReporter. iii.Inserting all values of registration form, use submit button. iii.check successfully moving to registered profile home page.
+Read every live step in console by EventReporter. ii.
+Inserting all values of registration form, use submit button. iii.check successfully moving to registered profile home page.
 ****************************************************************************
 Limitations: